Copied

 Rovaniemi, Lapland, Finland

-Aurora activity is expected to be low between 12 AM and 9 AM in Rovaniemi tomorrow night.
-Cloud cover around that time looks overcast at 85% to 100%.
-Low activity and cloud cover together may make the aurora difficult to spot.
+Aurora activity is expected to be moderate between 12 AM and 3 AM in Rovaniemi tomorrow night.
+Cloud cover around that time looks mostly cloudy at 40% to 100%.
+You might see the aurora if the sky is not too cloudy at the right time.

 Aurora Forecast for Rovaniemi